paduagroup/fftool/README.md

 list.
 Often in the force field the same functional form is used both for proper and improper torsions.

 If `improper` records are supplied in a molecule file (in `.zmat` format) then those improper dihedrals are assumed by `fftool`.
-Otherwise, the script will search for candidate improper dihedrals on all atoms with three bonds, with any of `.zmat`, `.mol` or `.xyz` input formats.
+Otherwise, the script will search for candidate improper dihedrals on all atoms with three bonds, with any of `.zmat`, `.mol`, `.pdb` or `.xyz` input formats.
 A number of warning messages will be printed if there are atoms with three bonds, which can be ignored if the atoms in question are not centers of improper torsions.
 The number and order of the atoms in the true improper dihedrals should be verified in the files created.

 Periodic Boundary Conditions